Solnica (surname)

 Solnica - personal name recorded in Polish–Lithuanian Commonwealth in 1616 in Lesser Poland and Greater Poland regions.
 It belongs to the group of surnames motivated by lexicons related to salt mining or sun - Sol (Latin), Sól (Germanic mythology).
 In January 2020, about 600 persons bearing the surname lived in Poland, mostly in Kielce, Warsaw, Siedlce, Krakow and Lodz.

+In Old and Middle Polish, the anthroponym ‘Solnica’ referred to a place where salt was mined.
+In records of surnames, the personal name ‘Solnica’ appears as early as the 16th century in Crown of the Kingdom of Poland and was recorded in the regions of Lesser Poland and Greater Poland in 1512.